-The Penn Lung Center's Pulmonary Vascular Disease Program is one of the first and largest pulmonary vascular programs in the U.S. Penn's physicians and nurse practitioners have extensive experience in diagnosing, evaluating and treating pulmonary vascular disease.
+The Harron Lung Center's Pulmonary Vascular Disease Program is one of the first and largest pulmonary vascular programs in the U.S. Penn's physicians and nurse practitioners have extensive experience in diagnosing, evaluating and treating pulmonary vascular disease.

 Pulmonary vascular diseases affect blood circulation in the lungs, and in more severe cases, the rest of the body.
 These diseases can cause severe breathlessness and limit a patient's ability to live an active life.